stephenmcd/django-socketio/README.rst

     fallback to work, root privileges (eg by running the above command with `sudo`) are required when running the server.
 This is due to the `Flash Policy Server`_ requiring access to a low port (843).
+    This isn't required for everything to work correctly, as the `flashsocket` transport is only used as one of several fallbacks when websockets aren't supported by the browser.

 Channels
 ========